-(c) A violation of subdivision (2) of subsection 1 of section 568.060;
+- (c) A violation of subdivision (2) of subsection 1 of section 568.060;

 - (d) A violation of section 568.065;

 - (e) A violation of section 573.200;

 - (f) A violation of section 573.205; or

-- (g) A violation of section 568.175.
+- (q) A violation of section 568.175.

-(2) For all other violations of offenses in chapters 566 and 568 not specifically listed in subdivision (1) of this subsection or for a violation of an offense committed in another state when a child is the victim that would be a violation of chapter 566 or 568 if committed in Missouri, the court may exercise its discretion in awarding custody or visitation of a child to a parent if such parent or any person residing with such parent has been found guilty of, or pled guilty to, any such offense.
+- (2) For all other violations of offenses in chapters 566 and 568 not specifically listed in subdivision (1) of this subsection or for a violation of an offense committed in another state when a child is the victim that would be a violation of chapter 566 or 568 if committed in Missouri, the court may exercise its discretion in awarding custody or visitation of a child to a parent if such parent or any person residing with such parent has been found guilty of, or pled guilty to, any such offense.

-4. The general assembly finds and declares that it is the public policy of this state that frequent, continuing and meaningful contact with both parents after the parents have separated or dissolved their marriage is in the best interest of the child, except for cases where the court specifically finds that such contact is not in the best interest of the child, and that it is the public policy of this state to encourage parents to participate in decisions affecting the health, education and welfare of their children, and to resolve disputes involving their children amicably through alternative dispute resolution.
-In order to effectuate these policies, the general assembly encourages the court to enter a temporary parenting plan as early as practicable in a proceeding under this chapter, consistent with the provisions of subsection 2 of this section, and, in so doing, the court shall determine the custody arrangement which will best assure both parents participate in such decisions and have frequent, continuing and meaningful contact with their children so long as it is in the best interests of the child.
+- The general assembly finds and declares that it is the public policy of this state that frequent, continuing and meaningful contact with both parents after the parents have separated or dissolved their marriage is in the best interest of the child, except for cases where the court specifically finds that such contact is not in the best interest of the child, and that it is the public policy of this state to encourage parents to participate in decisions affecting the health, education and welfare of their children, and to resolve disputes involving their children amicably through alternative dispute resolution. to effectuate these policies, the general assembly encourages the court to enter a temporary parenting plan as early as practicable in a proceeding under this chapter, consistent with the provisions of subsection 2 of this section, and, in so doing, the court shall determine the custody arrangement which will best assure both parents participate in such decisions and have frequent, continuing

+and meaningful contact with their children so long as it is in the best interests of the child.
-5. Prior to awarding the appropriate custody arrangement in the best interest of the child, the court shall consider each of the following as follows:

-(1) Joint physical and joint legal custody to both parents, which shall not be denied solely for the reason that one parent opposes a joint physical and joint legal custody award.
-The residence of one of the parents shall be designated as the address of the child for mailing and educational purposes;

-(2) Joint physical custody with one party granted sole legal custody.
-The residence of one of the parents shall be designated as the address of the child for mailing and educational purposes;

-(3) Joint legal custody with one party granted sole physical custody;

-(4) Sole custody to either parent; or

-(5) Third-party custody or visitation:

-(a) When the court finds that each parent is unfit, unsuitable, or unable to be a custodian, or the welfare of the child requires, and it is in the best interests of the child, then custody, temporary custody or visitation may be awarded to any other person or persons deemed by the court to be suitable and able to provide an adequate and stable environment for the child.
+- 5. Prior to awarding the appropriate custody arrangement in the best interest of the child, the court shall consider each of the following as follows: - (1) Joint physical and joint legal custody to both parents, which shall not be denied solely for the reason that one parent opposes a joint physical and joint legal custody award.
+The residence of one of the parents shall be designated as the address of the child for mailing and educational purposes; - (2) Joint physical custody with one party granted sole legal custody.
+The residence of one of the parents shall be designated as the address of the child for mailing and educational purposes; - (3) Joint legal custody with one party granted sole physical custody; - (4) Sole custody to either parent; or - (5) Third-party custody or visitation: - (a) When the court finds that each parent is unfit, unsuitable, or unable to be a custodian, or the welfare of the child requires, and it is in the best interests of the child, then custody, temporary custody or visitation may be awarded to a person related by consanguinity or affinity to the child.
+If no person related to the child by consanguinity or affinity is willing to accept custody, then the court may award custody to any other person or persons deemed by the court to be suitable and able to provide an adequate and stable environment for the child.
 Before the court awards custody, temporary custody or visitation to a third person under this subdivision, the court shall make that person a party to the action;